What Is Scoliosis?

 Postural problems rarely have rotation, so when bending curves occur without rotation, it is something called a “postural” scoliosis, as true scoliosis will show rotation.

 After a diagnosis of scoliosis, practitioners will put together a treatment plan for counteracting the structural deformities.
 This makes it vital to distinguish between “postural scoliosis” and true scoliosis, as true scoliosis will not respond well to treatments aimed at fixing injury-related or posture-related problems.
 True scoliosis needs more than just adjustments, stretching or muscle strengthening, although these may be a part of a scoliosis treatment plan.
 These structural deformities of scoliosis need to be treated for effective relief in scoliosis patients, because their pain is not based on simple misalignment or injury.

-Some patients, especially those with milder cases, may not want to make major changes, to correct what seems, to them, like minor deformity.
-What needs to be emphasized is that no matter where the scoliosis develops, due to the unified biomechanics of the spine, the whole back will be thrown off its natural function, disturbing the biomechanics of the entire skeletal system.
-No matter how small the issue may seem at the time, left untreated, scoliotic curves and rotation will almost always worsen, making early treatment vital for long-term relief.
+Some patients, especially those with milder cases, may not want to make major changes to correct what seems, to them, like minor deformity.
+What needs to be emphasized is that no matter where the scoliosis develops, the whole back will be thrown off its natural function, disturbing the biomechanics of the entire skeletal system.
+This is because of the unified biomechanics of the spine.
+No matter how small the issue may seem at the time, left untreated, scoliotic curves and rotation will almost always worsen.
+This is why early treatment is vital for long-term relief.

 How is Progression Managed?

 There are always individual variables that will impact the rate that scoliosis develops, however, there are two general progression patterns that everyone will follow.

 - Before skeletal maturity (ie. in adolescents), scoliosis will progress more quickly, as growth can trigger the progression of scoliotic curves and rotations.